drBenway/pixi-vn-wiki/start/ink.md

-# Pixi'VN + Ink Language
+# Pixi’VN + Ink Language

-Pixi'VN gives you the ability to write your own narrative using Ink.
+Pixi’VN gives you the ability to write your own narrative using Ink.

 ## What is ink?